 David Domenici is the Executive Director of CEEAS.

-David Fries serves as a Senior Advisor, Pricing & Practice Management at the Orrick law firm.
+David Fries is the Chief Pricing & Practice Management Officer at Orrick Herrington & Sutcliffe.
 Mr. Fries is a widely recognized expert on the business of law, bringing to bear his extensive experience as a public company senior executive and general counsel with P&L and cost center responsibility and a partner in two global law firms, as well as law firm executive management.

 Margaret Kennedy is the Director of Finance and Administration at the Maya Angelou Academy.
 Ms. Kennedy has over 25 years of experience working with nonprofits in finance and administration.

 Ann O’Leary is a partner at Boies, Schiller & Flexner law firm.
 Ms. O’Leary provides strategic counseling and crisis management to leaders and organizations in the corporate, non-profit and philanthropic sectors, working at the intersection of law, policy, and politics.
 She brings decades of experience in government, politics, health law, social policy and non-profit leadership.

 Steve Patrick is Executive Director of The Aspen Forum for Community Solutions at the Aspen Institute, a position he has held since 2012.
 Previously, he served as a Senior Program Officer at the Bill and Melinda Gates Foundation.
 His work at Gates included managing a portfolio of grants focused on supporting disconnected youth on pathways to and through postsecondary education, along with work focused on adult education populations and education for justice involved individuals.